Umirek/myfirstresponsivewebsite/README.md

 # myfirstresponsivewebsite

-This website is just for pratice.
+## What I learned

+- I learned about Breakpoints in CSS and about Mobile First Design
+- Learned to use Flex to build a responsive website